The above file as of 5/11/2008 before removal of most notes on items noted in 2002 or before then.

 My Blue LED Shootout - to show advantages and disadvantages of popular and less-popular wavelengths of blue LEDs. (updated slightly 9/24/2000)

 My page on Organic LEDs, Polymer LEDs and the like.
-New and still under construction with slow progress, some on 7/16/2003 - I am mainly following the usual semiconductor kind of LEDs more than stuff sometimes known as "DC electroluminescence".
+Still with slow progress, some 11/4/2024 - I am mainly following the usual semiconductor kind of LEDs.

 My Nightlight File.
 Link from here to there added 1/16/2004 due to recently adding there its first LED nightlight.
 Updated 4/20/2010.